LukasPoque/s3i_flutter/README.md

   - [ ] Work with CreateAttributeMessages
   - [x] Work with messages from the EventSystem
   - [x] Create/delete broker queues for the EventSystem
-  - [ ] Simple to use wrapper for the EventSystem
+  - [x] Simple to use wrapper for the EventSystem (as a subscriber)
+  - [ ] Helper functions for the EventSystem as publisher

 ## Usage